 Later this month, the next LTS release, i.e., Ubuntu 18.04 Bionic Beaver will be released.
 So, you can also take a look at major features/changes coming to Ubuntu in case you’re willing to make a shift.

 3. It’s secure.
 Say no to anti-virus.

 It’ll be wrong to say that Ubuntu is 100% immune to viruses.
-However, in comparison to Windows, the malware risks associated with Ubuntu Linux are negligible.
+However, in comparison to Windows, which needs use of antivirus, the malware risks associated with Ubuntu Linux are negligible.
 It also saves you the antivirus cost because you don’t need any.
 Its built-in Firewall and virus protection method makes sure that you’re protected.